doper1/POK/README.md

 4. Push to the branch: `git push origin feature/your-feature`.
 5. Open a pull request.

-Please ensure your code adheres to the project's coding standards and includes appropriate tests.
+Please ensure your commits are clear and are by the [Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) standard.
+Also make sure to write tests using jest and put them in the closet `__tests__` directory.

+Because of the DB integration all the tests got invalid so I deleted them all.
+The can still be found in version 3.1.0 and prior.
+Their directories still exists

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License.

 ## Contact

 For issues, questions, or feedback, feel free to open an issue on GitHub

-will release-please work?